Shashi-GS/OdbResource/README.md

 # OdbResource
-A Resource and realm for managing OrientDB connection pools in Tomcat
+Resources and a realm for managing OrientDB connection pools in Tomcat